 In order to aid the Board in the performance of its functions, a committee system has been established by the Board.
 An ad hoc Elections Committee is periodically established for the orderly supervision and administration of Association elections.

 The Design Review Committee aids in the establishment and maintenance of high quality design standards for structures and landscaping throughout Tipton Lakes.
-This it does by reviewing plans for improvements, inspecting the properties for compliance, and helping to develop design standards.
+This is done by reviewing plans for improvements, inspecting the properties for compliance, and helping to develop design standards.
 The Committee, comprised of resident Members, reviews and approves plans for modifications to existing structures, and approves plans for new homes.

 In order to promote a harmonious and safe living environment in Tipton Lakes, rules and covenants are developed and enforced through the Covenants Committee, which makes rulings on cases concerning violations.